Introducing Compass Mortgage™ – For More Flexible Approvals

 Bond traders trade government bonds all day, every day.
 They have a view on where they think prime rates will go over the next 5 years, and you can see their combined opinion changing in every bond price movement.

 Traders often disagree.
 Half believe the 5-year bond yield will trade higher, and the other half think it'll trade lower.
-The middle ground is where the market lands (supply and demand finding an equilibrium) and is a tell for where the prime rate may be going.
+The middle ground is where the market lands (supply and demand finding equilibrium) and is a tell for where the prime rate may be going.

 So, when bond yields trend up (and fixed rates soon after that), the market expects the prime rate to rise, and vice versa.